8bitprodigy/frop-site/Debate_Notes/VeganGains-Economics.md

 The Objectivist ethics holds that *human* good does not require human sacrifices and cannot be achieved by the sacrifice of anyone to anyone.
 It holds that the *rational* interests of men do not clash—that there is no conflict of interests among men who do not desire the unearned, who do not make sacrifices nor accept them, who deal with one another as *traders*, giving value for value.

 # BUT MUH...

+## Big Businesses

+- Larger businesses are typically made possible through state action such as regulations, subsidies, and corporate welfare.

+- Large businesses are disadvantageous in unregulated markets

+  - Internal pricing calculation problem

+    - More departments to facilitate internal needs means with no pricing model to determine where to best allocate resources

+  - Cost more to operate - more employees to pay, more assets to maintain, and more liabilities

+  - Dunbar's number comes into effect

+  - More layers of bureaurocracy to go through in order to change course to meet market demands

+  - More assets to either liquidate or retool if necessary

+  - Harder to ensure incompetent people are kept out -- Dilbert Principle comes into effect

+- Small businesses are more agile and better able to meet changing market demands

+  - Smaller number of people to run updated plans by

+  - Many operations are outsourced meaning internal prices are known

+  - Many operations are outsourced making it easier to change plans by severing ties with those businesses

+  - Far lower costs to operate

+  - With less assets, there is far more drive to create a product that will bring in money

 ## Predatory Pricing